Analytic method for quadratic polarons in nonparabolic bands

 Without knowledge of a realistic large-$q$ behavior of the TO-phonon energy and of the 2TO interaction, the integrals over the phonon momentum in the present approximation diverge.
 To remove this divergence a phonon wave vector cutoff $k_{0}$ is introduced.
 The coupling strength of the 2TO interaction is expressed through the dimensionless coupling constant

-The polaron energy shift (\ref{DE2TO}) describes the polaron dispersion $\Delta E^{\left( 2\mathrm{TO}\right) }\left( P\right) $ as a function of the polaron momentum $P$.
+The polaron energy shift (\ref{DE2TO}) describes the dispersion of the polaron $\Delta E^{\left( 2\mathrm{TO}\right) }\left( P\right) $ as a function of the polaron momentum $P$.
 The numeric results for this 2TO contribution to the polaron self-energy are shown in Fig. \ref{fig:enrK10}.
 The polaron energies $\Delta E^{\left( 2\mathrm{TO}\right) }$ are plotted as functions of the total momentum $P$ for different values of the coupling constant $\alpha_{T}$.
 The numeric calculation is performed using the units with $\hbar=1$, $m=1$, and $c=1$.
 Thus the energy is measured in units of $mc^{2}$.

-To the best of our knowledge, the sign of the coupling constant for the 2TO interaction is not \emph{a priori} known.
-Therefore the polaron self-energy is calculated here for both positive and negative $\alpha_{T}$, shown by solid and dashed curves, respectively.
+To our knowledge, the sign of the coupling constant for the 2TO interaction is not known \emph{a priori}.
+Therefore, the polaron self-energy is calculated here for both positive and negative $\alpha_{T}$, shown by solid and dashed curves, respectively.
 The range of the polaron momentum is chosen sufficiently small with respect to the momentum cutoff in order to avoid possible artifacts related to the cutoff.
-As can be seen from Fig. \ref{fig:enrK10}, the 2TO polaron energy shift $\Delta E^{\left( 2\mathrm{TO}\right) }\left( P\right) $ smoothly and monotonically decreases as a function of $P$.
+As can be seen in Fig. \ref{fig:enrK10}, the 2TO polaron energy shift $\Delta E^{\left( 2\mathrm{TO}\right) }\left( P\right) $ smoothly and monotonically decreases as a function of $P$.